octocrock/CSE_OctoPeople/Customer-Success-Engineering/L1-Solutions-Engineer.md

 <details>
 <summary>Examples</summary>

-- I can do a pre-arranged demo of a simple deployment within Octopus to customers.
+- I can do a demo of a simple deployment within Octopus to customers.
 - I am working on my own Octopus instance and have it configured to deploy a website and database.
 - I answered a customer question on a call.
-- I was unable to answer a question on a customer call, so sought advice from a teammate.
+- I was unable to answer a question on a customer call, so sought advice from a teammate and followed up with the customer.

 </details>